 A second factor to consider is the category of your app.
-Suppose your app falls in dating category.
-Look for countries with usage of dating apps via mobile devices.
+Suppose your app falls in the dating category.
+Look for countries with the usage of dating apps via mobile devices.

-The degree of localization of your app will depend on the translation resources at your disposal.
+The degree of localisation of your app will depend on the translation resources at your disposal.

 Start with translating your app’s keywords and app description.
 Moving ahead, you could translate the website.

-The app Harlem Shake Yourself increased its downloads by 767 percent by simply localizing app keywords.
+The app Harlem Shake Yourself increased its downloads by 767% by simply localising app keywords.

-David Janner, who developed a funny dance video marker app performed an experiment.
-He noticed 76 percent of the total app traffic coming from English speaking countries before app localization.
+David Janner, who developed a funny dance video marker app, performed an experiment.
+He noticed 76% of the total app traffic coming from English speaking countries before app localisation.

-Post localization, the English language users made up only 10 percent of downloads while the total volume increased from 3,000 per month to more than 23,000 per month.
+Post localisation, the English language users made up only 10% of downloads while the total volume increased from 3,000 per month to more than 23,000 per month.

 Translation is one of the main reasons for your app to get rejected from the App Store.

-For example, Spanish, German, Fresh and Italian languages expand by 20 percent.
-Korean, Thai, Chinese and Dannish might contract by up to 20 percent.
+For example, Spanish, German, French and Italian languages expand by 20 per cent.
+Korean, Thai, Chinese and Danish might contract by up to 20%.